SvenMb/MecrispForth_OLED/README.md

 ## ssd1306

-I had to change init for my display
+small changes for my ssd1306, the original version from jcw didn't work.

 ## sh1106